Codecademy/docs/content/java/concepts/output/output.md

   - 'paths/computer-science'
 ---

-The System.out stream allows a Java program to output characters to the console.
-It has several methods that allow printing output, some of the significant ones are listed below.
+The `System.out` stream allows a Java program to output characters to the console.
+It has several methods that allow printing output.
+Some of the significant ones are listed below.